Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Perhaps the second stanza holds a clue, for is she not saying that the something she experiences 'kills me' - kills the part of her that lives in the tangible world?
 Isn't there a longing for complete dissolution, which, ultimately, only death could bring?

 That phrase 'kills me' though also means that she's knocked out, aghast, overwhelmed with the things she sees and hears.
-It's a common enough phrase, yet in this poem the word is in stark contrast to the life she so wants to lose herself in.
+It's a common enough phrase, yet in this poem, the word is in stark contrast to the life she so wants to lose herself in.

 - There is an undercurrent of humility, the kind that grows between pupil and teacher, that runs through this poem, a mindset that says, If I stay here long enough immersed in the natural world, I will learn something profound.

 This humility has an eastern tinge - perhaps a Buddhist tinge - a Zen influence.
-The speaker wishes to grow wise simply by observation, of light, of the ocean.
+The speaker wishes to grow wise simply by observation of light, and of the ocean.
 By accepting the ordinary, even drab things in the natural world, and discovering joy in them, she will perhaps be able to connect with the divine?

-And in the final stanza the figurative language comes to the fore, the grass becoming prayer, the prayer a silent plea for help, an affirmation of life.
+And in the final stanza, the figurative language comes to the fore, the grass becoming prayer, the prayer a silent plea for help, an affirmation of life.

-It is fitting that, at the end of the poem comes a question mark, reflecting uncertainty and further exploration.
+It is fitting that at the end of the poem comes a question mark, reflecting uncertainty and further exploration.
 Requiring an answer?

 Further Analysis of Mindful